-While loading these data records we deliberately did not check bibliographic duplicates with a program or in an intellectual way in order to minimize the efford.
+While loading these data records bibliographic duplicates were not checked deliberately with a program or in an intellectual way in order to minimize the efford.

-In the preliminary stages of the project as well as under operating conditions we tried to verify the estimation of the amount of expected duplicates with statistical samples.
+In the preliminary stages of the project as well as under operating conditions the estimation of the amount of expected duplicates was verified with statistical samples.